 „There are too many women with outstanding expertise but little recognition.“

-Dana MacGrath, Investment Manager and Legal Counsel at Omni Bridgeway, discusses the challenges of developing a career in international arbitration, the various paths to partnership in a law firm, serving as a Board member and ultimately President of ArbitralWomen, and balancing the demands of multiple extracurricular activities.
+Dana MacGrath, Independent Arbitrator and President of Arbitral Women, discusses the challenges of developing a career in international arbitration, the various paths to partnership in a law firm, serving as a Board member and ultimately President of ArbitralWomen, and balancing the demands of multiple extracurricular activities.

 Dana, after studying at New York University School of Law you started your career as a lawyer in a large law firm.
 Throughout your career, you have worked in four different large law firms.
 What are the necessary skills for working in a large law firm?

 From my perspective, one of the crucial skills for working, and succeeding, in a large law firm is teamwork.
 It is essential to develop the ability to work collaboratively with colleagues at all levels.
 Junior lawyers who work collaboratively with the team, devote sharp attention to detail and present a positive can-do attitude can thrive.
 Often, it is these associates who senior lawyers invite to take on additional projects – arguably the more interesting projects.
 And ultimately, these associates are mentored and given the opportunity to flourish.

 The law school classroom setting is not necessarily the ideal environment to learn teamwork.
 Rather, clinic courses and moot court competitions provide ripe opportunities outside a classroom seminar to develop experiential teamwork.
 It is beneficial to take up such opportunities prior to pivoting to the professional setting, because being collaborative is arguably as important as being smart and talented.

 What kind of teamwork dynamics did you experience in your professional context?